night-sky-io/listener-express/README.md

 NightSky Listeners are lightweight additions to your server-side applications that collect request and response data, forwarding it on to NightSky Satellites.

 This Listener implementation is an Express middleware.

-It is suitable for quick-start and production usage but should later be replaced with the NightSky Sidecar Proxy, which allows your application to operate independently, without any direct NightSky integrations.
+It is suitable for quick-start and, if necessary, production usage.
+However, we recommend using the NightSky Sidecar Proxy Listener where possible for enhanced performance and separation of concerns.

 ## Installation